jayasava/Data-Analysis-with-Apache-Hadoop/README.md

 Sqoop job queries in sqoop_job_queries

 # 3. Loading data from staging data in hdfs to hive
-Creating External Tables in Hive and load data from hdfs (queries in hdfs_to_hive)
+1. Creating External Tables in Hive as stage tables and load data from hdfs (queries in hdfs_to_hive)
+2. Create Hive tables with highly efficient ORC format (queries in Hive ORC Tables creation)
+3. Add Hive UDF to utilise Encryption and Decryption( refer Adding Hive-UDF for Encryption anf decryption functions)
+4. Insert encrypted data into ORC tables from stg tables (queries in Stg_to_ORC Tables)